HL7/hl7.github.io/README.md

 ## Description

-This is the Jeckll source code used to generate http://hl7.github.io, the developer landing site for HL7 FHIR core library projects.
+This is the [Jekyll](https://jekyllrb.com) source code used to generate http://hl7.github.io, the developer landing site for HL7 FHIR core library projects.

 ## Prerequisites